brucemcpherson/bmPollingDemo/dependencies.md

 # Google Apps Script Project: bmPollingDemo
-This repo (bmPollingDemo) was automatically updated on 12/6/2021, 11:55:37 AM by GasGit
+This repo (bmPollingDemo) was automatically updated on 1/6/2022, 4:37:45 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")